-The links at left will take you to several of the Department of Romance and Classical Languages partner centers, programs and departments, including:
+The links to the right and below will take you to several of the Department of Romance and Classical Languages partner centers, programs and departments, including:

 - Driven by current and future real-world demand, the Center for Language Teaching Advancement's four primary functions are grounded in innovation and advancement and address the needs of language teachers and language students university-wide and in K-12 settings.
 They include enhanced and applied graduate student language learning and teacher training; collaboration on multiple levels with a diverse set of units across the campus and the community, paralleling similar collaboration of people and nations worldwide; the Community Language School (CLS) which is designed to help jumpstart K-12 students' language learning skills, and provides opportunities for MSU faculty, graduate and undergraduate students to work together in actual language classes; and professional testing and training for students to prepare and qualify them to take alternative approaches and paths to personal and professional success.